New York Trump grand jury not meeting Wednesday, sources say

 The Manhattan grand jury that has been hearing evidence about former President Donald Trump's alleged involvement in a hush money scheme will not meet on Wednesday, two law enforcement sources said.

 The grand jury has been meeting on Mondays, Wednesdays and Thursdays to probe whether Trump falsified business records when he allegedly directed his then-lawyer and "fixer" Michael Cohen in 2016 to pay adult film star Stormy Daniels in exchange for her silence about an affair she claimed to have had with Trump.
-Manhattan District Attorney Alvin Bragg's office declined to say why Wednesday's grand jury's meeting was canceled.
-It's unclear if the grand jury will meet Thursday.
+Manhattan District Attorney Alvin Bragg's office declined to say why Wednesday's grand jury meeting was canceled.
+It's unclear if the jurors will meet Thursday.

 The former president has denied any wrongdoing, including any affair with Daniels.
 Trump posted on Truth Social on Wednesday morning that "the Crime would be if I get charged!!!"
 Trump, who is running for president in 2024, plans to hold his first official campaign rally in Waco, Texas, on Saturday.